 Some of the problems that cause too little blood to pass through the lungs include the following:

 Tricuspid atresia.
-In this condition, the tricuspid valve is completely blocked.
+In this condition, the tricuspid valve does not form.
 Therefore, no blood flows from the right atrium to the right ventricle.
 Tricuspid atresia is characterized by the following:

-A surgical shunting procedure is often necessary to increase the blood flow to the lungs.
+A series of surgical procedures are often needed to increase the blood flow to the lungs and establish separate circulations.

 Pulmonary atresia.
-A congenital defect in which there is underdevelopment of the pulmonary valve.
+A congenital defect in which the pulmonary valve or artery are underdeveloped.
 Normally, the pulmonary valve is found between the right ventricle and the pulmonary artery.
-It has three leaflets that function like a one-way door, allowing blood to flow forward into the pulmonary artery, but not backward into the right ventricle.
+It has 3 leaflets that function like a one-way door, allowing blood to flow forward into the pulmonary artery, but not backward into the right ventricle.

 With pulmonary atresia, problems with valve development prevent the leaflets from opening, therefore, blood cannot flow forward from the right ventricle to the lungs.